PPCSMoscow/Timelines/README.md

-# Palouse Prarie Charter School Spring Expedition 2020 Timelines #
+# Palouse Prairie Charter School Spring Expedition 2020 Timelines #

 Palouse Prarie Charter School is proud to present the following student-curated timelines.
 Inspired by their work learning about Anna Murray Douglass, and her radical contributions to the better-known work of Frederick Douglass, students undertook these timelines with the goal of researching hidden histories and documenting events and people they found interesting.
 Each timeline is a little different, but tell its own story of that group's perspective on the subject at hand.